tblancbeyne/wedf3D/README.md

-Geometric Shape Decomposition 3D
+# Geometric Shape Decomposition 3D

-This project aims to compute a salience measure calle
+This project aims to compute a salience measure for 3D shape for 3D Shape Decomposition and Sub-parts Classification.

 We present a method for decomposing 3D shapes into sub-parts and classifying those parts according to their level of salience.
 Such an analysis is important